27th Special Operations Group: Dutch East Indies and New Guinea Campaigns 1942

-Group A-24 Banshee dive bomber (Note: Aircraft is Douglas A-24-DE Banshee.Photo taken after aircraft was transferred to the 8th Bombardment Squadron at Charters Towers Airfield, Queensland, Australia, 1942.)
+27th Bombardment Group A-24 Banshee dive bomber (Note: Aircraft is Douglas A-24-DE Banshee.Photo taken after aircraft was transferred to the 8th Bombardment Squadron at Charters Towers Airfield, Queensland, Australia, 1942.)

 In Australia, the escaped airmen and aircraft of the 27th Bomb Group reformed into a combat unit.
 In early 12 February pilots of the 91st Bombardment Squadron flew their A-24's with gunners from Brisbane to Malang Java in the colonial Dutch East Indies to defend the island.
 The group participated in an attack on the Japanese invasion fleet landing troops on Bali.
 The attacks, carried out during the afternoon of 19 February and throughout the morning of 20 February, caused little damage and all air operations that day failed to halt the landings.
 The group was credited with the sinking of a Japanese cruiser and a destroyer.
 From 27 February through 1 March, three A-24's of the 91st participated in Battle of the Java Sea.
-The remaining pilots and gunners of the 27th Group were flown out to Australia in early March, consolidating with the 16th and 17th Squadrons which had moved from Brisbane to Batchelor Airfield in the [orthern Territory.
+The remaining pilots and gunners of the 27th Group were flown out to Australia in early March, consolidating with the 16th and 17th Squadrons which had moved from Brisbane to Batchelor Airfield in the Northern Territory.
 For their heroic efforts in the Philippines and the Southwest Pacific during late 1941 and early 1942, the 27th Bombardment Group (Light) received three Distinguished Unit Citations (DUC).

-On 25 March, Davies and the surviving 27th Group personnel, consisting of 42 officers, 62 enlisted men and 24 A-24s, were reassigned en mass to the four squadrons of the 3d Bombardment Group at Charters Towers Airfield in Queensland, Australia.
+On 25 March, Davies and the surviving 27th Group personnel, consisting of 42 officers, 62 enlisted men and 24 A-24s, were reassigned en masse to the four squadrons of the 3d Bombardment Group at Charters Towers Airfield in Queensland, Australia.
 The remaining A-24 aircraft were added to the 8th Bombardment Squadron.
 (Note: Davies was appointed Commander of the 3rd Group, and senior pilots from the 27th became commanders of its 8th, 13th and 90th Squadrons.
 Over the next 21 months they flew combat missions over the Philippines, New Guinea and Rabaul.
 Among many other operations, the 3rd Group played a leading role at the Battle of the Bismarck Sea.)